ccmschools/EduMine/README.md

 	and obtain ODBC access permissions, details, and purchase an ODBC driver from one of their partners (there's a 15 day trial on the driver).

-	Once you have installed the SequeLink ODBC driver, you have to set some environment variables.
+	Once you have installed the SequeLink ODBC driver, you have to set up your config file (config.yml).
+Simply open it and replace the appropriate values.
+Be sure to place the file in a .gitignore file to prevent committing sensitive data.

-	On Windows you can set these through the command line: setx EDUMATE_USERNAME <username>
-		setx EDUMATE_PASSWORD <password>

 	You'll then need to add a regkey to your database:
 		HKEY_CURRENT_USER\Software\ODBC\ODBC.INI\SequeLink_ODBC